Introduction

 What is the melting temperature of cast iron?

-Is galvanized iron metal a viable alternative to stainless steel?
+Is galvanized iron a real substitute for stainless steel?

 Conclusion